Press release

 BP's "fundamentally reset strategy" won't face a shareholder vote at the upcoming AGM, raising concerns at Follow This.

-BP’s broken promises on climate action: BP invested less than 10% in low-carbon energy and cut emissions by only 2.5% in five years, signaling a lack of serious effort toward
+BP’s broken promises on climate action: BP invested less than 10% in low-carbon energy and cut emissions by only 2.5% in five years, signaling a lack of serious effort toward energy transition.

 BP's "Beyond Petroleum" branding never translated into action, as investments stayed in fossil fuels.
 Now, short-term investor Elliott adds pressure.